mehulagg/gitlab/doc/user/application_security/api_fuzzing/index.md

 ### Application cannot determine the base URL for the target API

 The API Fuzzing analyzer outputs an error message when it cannot determine the target API after inspecting the OpenAPI document.
 This error message is shown when the target API has not been set in the `.gitlab-ci.yml` and it could not be inferred from the OpenAPI document.
-The solutions are either explicitly providing the base URL in your `.gitlab-ci.yml` file or by providing enough information in your OpenAPI document.

-**Error message**

-- In [GitLab 13.12 and later](https://gitlab.com/gitlab-org/gitlab/-/issues/328733), `Application cannot determine the base URL for the target API.
-For more information about resolving this issue see the trouble shooting section of the documentation.`

-**Solution**
+The best suited solution will depend on how your target API url is exposed for testing.
+If the target API is the same for each deployment, then the static solution should be used, oppositely if the target API changes for each deployment a dynamic solution should be implemented.

+#### Static solution

+A static solution will let you reuse the same target API for each different deployments.

-**Updating the .gitlab-ci.yml**
+**Update your .gitlab-ci.yml**

 1. In your `.gitlab-ci.yml`, add a variable `FUZZAPI_TARGET_URL`.
 The variable must be set to the base URL of API testing target.
-As for example:
+For example:

   ```yaml
   include: